Seamus Carmichael is an artist, and traditional singer from County Derry, Northern Ireland.

 Seamus can be seen performing every month at Irish Traditional Music Sessions in Central PA.
 His favorites are:

-The Lancaster Session at Tellus360 from 2:00 until 5:00 PM every fourth Sunday of the month
+The Lancaster Session at Tellus360 from 2:00 until 5:00 PM every fourth Sunday of the month, The Annie Bailey’s Session, 28 E King St., Lancaster every second Sunday of the month

 The Lebanon County Session at The Union House Taproom and Livery,

 12 E Main St, Richland, Pennsylvania 17087 from 5:00 until 8:00 PM every Third Saturday of the month.
-See the Lebanon Arts Council Site for location.
+See the Lebanon Arts Council Site for details.